 In addition to your evacuation plan, start preparing your home for the storm by securing any yard or patio furniture that can become a missile in the wind – chairs, tables, etc. You should also secure windows and doors with plywood if you live in the direct impact zone.
 You may have a power outage due to the storm, so keeping your food chilled is also helpful- perhaps in coolers, or better yet, use a portable generator.
 For additional reading, we like Security Nerd’s advice on securing your home before a storm.

-Generally, no. A power outage is very likely after a big storm, and your policy only covers you if your home is unlivable due to direct wind damage, not uncomfortable due to lack of power or other utilities.
+Generally, no. A power outage is very likely after a big storm, and your policy only covers you if your home is unlivable due to direct wind damage to the structure of your property.
+While lacking power or other utilities is obviously a difficult scenario, on its own it won’t be covered by your insurance.
 This is pretty standard in the industry.

 Trust us… all insurance companies do their best to get adjusters out in the field as soon as possible after the storm to inspect your damages, write up estimates, and reimburse you for your out-of-pocket expenses.
 Take note that we generally have to wait until the area is safe to do so.
 You can likely expect to hear from your advocate to get the ball rolling 2-3 days or so after you file your claim, depending on the size of the storm.